 The hard part about prioritizing, of course, is accepting that some things will not get done, or at least not as well or as often as you want.
 This brings me to my third piece of advice…

 The easiest and cheapest way to delegate tasks is to assign them to the others who live under your roof.
 Spouses, children, and other permanent residents are all fair game here.
 Look for tasks that are necessary, but you’re comfortable with someone else completing.

-If you’re not used to delegating many tasks to children or encouraging their independence, check out my other recent post on Encouraging Independent Work in your Homeschool.
+If you’re not used to delegating many tasks or encouraging independence, check our post on Encouraging Independent Work.
 It covers strategies to improve both academic and everyday life kinds of independence in your kids.